-Lobular carcinoma in situ (LCIS) may also be called lobular neoplasia.
-In this breast change, cells that look like cancer cells are growing in the milk-producing glands of the breast (called the lobules), but they don’t grow through the wall of the lobules.
+Lobular carcinoma in situ (LCIS) is a type of breast change that is sometimes seen when a breast biopsy is done.
+In LCIS, cells that look like cancer cells are growing in the lining of the milk-producing glands (lobules) of the breast, but they don’t invade through the wall of the lobules.

-LCIS typically does not spread beyond the lobule (become invasive breast cancer) if it isn’t treated.
-But having LCIS increases your risk of developing an invasive breast cancer in either breast later on, so close follow-up is very important.
+LCIS is not considered cancer, and it typically does not spread beyond the lobule (that is, it doesn't become invasive breast cancer) if it isn’t treated.
+But having LCIS does increase your risk of later developing an invasive breast cancer in either breast.
+(See "How does LCIS affect breast cancer risk?")

 You can learn more about pathology reports showing LCIS in Understanding Your Pathology Report: Lobular Carcinoma In Situ.

-In most cases, LCIS does not need to be treated.
-Sometimes if LCIS is found using a needle biopsy, the doctor might recommend that it be removed completely (with an excisional biopsy or some other type of breast-conserving surgery) to help make sure that LCIS was the only thing there.
-This is especially true if the LCIS is described as pleomorphic or if it has necrosis (areas of dead cells), in which case it might be more likely to grow quickly.
+Sometimes if LCIS is found using a needle biopsy, the doctor might recommend that it be removed completely (with an excisional biopsy or some other type of breast-conserving surgery) to help make sure that LCIS was the only abnormality there.
+This is especially true if the LCIS is described as pleomorphic or florid, in which case it might be more likely to grow quickly.

 Hartmann LC, Sellers TA, Frost MH, et al. Benign breast disease and the risk of breast cancer.
 N Engl J Med.
 2005;353:229-237.

-1 Kilbride KE, Newman LA.
-Lobular Carcinoma In Situ: Clinical Management.
+King TA, Reis-Filho JS.
+Chapter 22: Lobular carcinoma in situ: Biology and management.
 In: Harris JR, Lippman ME, Morrow M, Osborne CK, eds.
 Diseases of the Breast.
-4th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2010:341-347.
+5th ed.
+Philadelphia, Pa: Lippincott Williams & Wilkins; 2014.

 National Comprehensive Cancer Network.
-NCCN Clinical Practice Guidelines in Oncology.
-Breast Cancer.
-Version 2.2016.
-Accessed at www.nccn.org/professionals/physician_gls/f_guidelines.asp on June 10, 2016.
+Clinical Practice Guidelines in Oncology: Breast Cancer

 National Comprehensive Cancer Network.
-NCCN Clinical Practice Guidelines in Oncology.
-Breast Cancer Risk Reduction.
-Version 1.2016.
-Accessed at www.nccn.org/professionals/physician_gls/pdf/breast_risk.pdf on June 10, 2016.
+Clinical Practice Guidelines in Oncology: Breast Cancer Risk Reduction.
+Version 1.2021.
+Accessed at https://www.nccn.org/professionals/physician_gls/pdf/breast_risk.pdf on October 28, 2021.

 Renshaw AA, Gould EW.
 Long term clinical follow-up of atypical ductal hyperplasia and lobular carcinoma in situ in breast core needle biopsies.
 Pathology.
 2016;48:25-29.